 Children share warm relationships with the approachable and friendly staff.
 New starters settle quickly into the nursery.
 A well-established key-person system is in place to help children build relationships with their special member of staff.
-This supports their emotional needs and as a result, children are motivated to learn.
-Children demonstrate a positive approach to learning and behaviour in the pre-school is good.
-Staff provide excellent role models, interact well with children and engage them in meaningful conversation, which results in an extremely calm, relaxed and friendly atmosphere.
+This supports their emotional needs and, as a result, children are motivated to learn.
+Children demonstrate a positive approach to learning, and behaviour in the pre-school is good.
+Staff are excellent role models they interact well with children and engage them in meaningful conversation, which results in an extremely calm, relaxed and friendly atmosphere.

 Staff develop and extend children's understanding of the importance of a healthy lifestyle that involves physical exercise and a healthy diet.
 Children benefit from regular fresh air and exercise during outdoor play.
-They have a wide range of opportunities to learn about healthy lifestyles, for example, they are offered a range of nutritious healthy snacks.
-Children have access to water throughout the session and are offered water or milk with their snack.
-Children sit together and are very sociable.
-They talk to each other and share experiences.
-Staff use this opportunity to encourage talk about the morning, what the children have done and what they are going to do after pre-school.
-In this way, children's interests are further extended and they learn to listen to each other and form opinions.
+Staff provide a wide range of opportunities to learn about healthy lifestyles.
+For example, children are offered a range of nutritious healthy snacks and have access to drinking water throughout the session.
+Children are very sociable, they talk to each other and share experiences.
+Staff use this opportunity to encourage further discussion, such as what the children have done and what they are going to do after pre-school.
+In this way, staff further extend children's interests and they learn to listen to each other and form opinions.
 Children have the opportunity to participate in sessions, such as story time or circle time.
-However, these daily routines are not always effectively organised to fully engage children's interest.
+However, children are not always best prepared for these activities.
 For example, at times children's play is disturbed for registration or story time.

-Children's well-being is given the highest priority at the pre-school.
 Staff have appropriate training in first aid and are very well aware of the medical or dietary needs of children in their care.
-Effective procedures are in place and are regularly reviewed to support children's welfare effectively.
+Effective procedures are in place that are regularly reviewed to support children's welfare effectively.
 Staff know and understand the needs of all children.
 There is a very strong family feel to the pre-school as many children attend with siblings.
 The very stable staffing policy means that staff know the families extremely well.
 Consequently, all children feel secure and make excellent emotional attachments while at pre-school.
-Children's transitions are managed sensitively to ensure children are emotionally secure.
-Their move to school is supported well through visits and sharing records with feeder schools.
+Staff manage children's transitions sensitively to ensure children are emotionally secure.
+Staff at the pre-school have developed very strong relationships with feeder schools.
+Local teachers regularly visit the pre-school and children have opportunities to spend time at their new school.
+Consequently, there are effective procedures in place and staff support children's move to school very well.